AdamStuckert/LabOnboarding/README.md

 ## Undergraduate students

 Please get involved and be an active member.
 The best way to get the most out of your time in the lab is to be present and engaged.
 Consider pursuing specific research projects with students in the lab, and consider pursuing independent research.
+If you are an undergrad working in the lab, we will start you off with easier projects/tasks and work you into research projects if you desire specific research experience.
+It is my goal and expectation that all undergrads in the lab will have the opportunity to pursue more in-depth research and earn authorship on publications.

 ## Graduate students